-- This drug may lower the ability of your bone marrow to make blood cells that your body needs.
-This can lead to very bad and sometimes deadly bleeding problems or infections.
-Tell your doctor right away if you have signs of infection like fever, chills, or sore throat; any bruising or bleeding; or if you feel very tired or weak.
+- This drug may lower the ability of the bone marrow to make blood cells that the body needs.
+This can lead to needing a blood transfusion and very bad and sometimes deadly bleeding problems or infections.
+Tell the doctor right away if your child has signs of infection like fever, chills, or sore throat; any bruising or bleeding; or if your child feels very tired or weak.

 - It is used to treat cancer.

 - If your child is allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell the doctor about the allergy and what signs your child had.

 - If your child has any of these health problems: Low white blood cell count, low platelet count, or low red blood cell count.

 - If your child takes any other drugs (prescription or OTC, natural products, vitamins).
 There are many drugs that interact with this drug.

 - Be sure your child does not breast-feed a baby while taking this drug and for 1 week after the last dose.

 This is not a list of all drugs or health problems that interact with this drug.